Alphabetical Plant Listing

 Terra-cotta pots and jars are a famous feature of Mediterranean gardens.

-Remember to regularly water your plants.
+Remember to water your plants regularly.
 A potted plant has a smaller reserve of water than a plant grown in the ground.

 Add a glazed saucer beneath your pot to hold water on which your plant will happily draw.

-This considerably reduces water usage but also has the incredible advantage of being low maintenance and making long-lasting, attractive mulches.
+This considerably reduces water usage and has the incredible advantage of low maintenance and making long-lasting, attractive mulches.

 Water features are a must in Mediterranean gardens to cool the air in the heat of summer.
 The gleam of water also adds a delightful dimension to any garden.
 A trickle of shallow water and a mister on the hottest days are very attractive.